GorillaStack/auto-tag/README.md

 #### Custom Tags

 Add pre-defined static tagging or custom tagging from the CloudTrail event.
-Using a JSON document define one or more tags with either a hard-coded value or a value extracted from the CloudTrail event using variable substitution.
+Using a JSON document, define one or more tags with either a hard-coded value or a value extracted from the CloudTrail event using variable substitution.
 Hard-coded tags will be applied to all [supported AWS resources](#supported-resource-types).
 When using variable substitution more than one variable can be provided in a single tag value, and if all of the substitutions in the field fail to be resolved the tag will not be written.
-That will allow for custom tags to be created using certain CloudTrail event fields that may not exist in all CloudTrail event types, see the [CloudTrail Log Event Reference](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-event-reference.html) for the available fields.
+That will allow for custom tags to be created using certain CloudTrail event fields that may not exist in all CloudTrail event types.
+Check out the [CloudTrail Log Event Reference](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-event-reference.html) for the most common fields.
+Also, each AWS resource will have unique fields in the `requestParameters` and `responseElements` fields that can be used.
+Examples of specific AWS resource CloudTrail events can be found at [CloudTrail Log File Examples](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-log-file-examples.html) or by searching in the CloudTrail event history.

 Example: